Meghan and Harry to lift lid on royal split in Oprah interview | Entertainment

 The Winfrey interview is set to be broadcast in Britain on Monday as well as in many other countries around the world.
 "I have not seen enthusiasm at this level for a royals-related story since the weddings - the royal weddings of both Meghan and Harry and William and Kate," said Michelle Tauber, senior editor for U.S. magazine People.

-(Additional reporting by Sarah Mills; editing by Guy Faulconbridge and Mike Collett-White)
+(Additional reporting by Sarah Mills and Elizabeth Piper; editing by Guy Faulconbridge, Mike Collett-White and Elaine Hardcastle)

 ALSO READ